Twitch alternatives: The 4 best streaming platforms to use instead

 Want to start streaming on Kick?
 Read our ultimate guide to Kick streaming for all the info you need.

-Video hosting website YouTube rolled out its live streaming feature in 2011, then in 2015 it launched YouTube Gaming to compete with Twitch.
-YouTube Gaming was eventually discontinued and folded into YouTube Live, but you can still explore gaming streams as part of the Gaming category.
-Live streamers from all genres, including gaming, can find a decent-sized audience on YouTube Live.
+Video hosting website YouTube rolled out its live streaming feature in 2011, butlaunched YouTube Gaming to compete with Twitch four years later.
+YouTube Gaming eventually became YouTube Live, but gaming streams are still the site’s most popular category.
+Live streamers from all genres can find a solid audience on YouTube Live.
 The site has about 122 million U.S. users per day — 62% of U.S. YouTube users access the site daily.

 Pros